PRONATION VS. SUPINATION

 Most running brands offer using various apparatus shoes that reduce Overpronation.

-The most common is the two-density midsole, which includes a stronger part of midsole foam on the medial (inner) side to reduce Overpronation.
+The two-density midsole is the most common, which includes a more vital part of midsole foam on the medial (inner) side to reduce Overpronation.

 Brands also use internal and external heel apparatus to stabilize the rearfoot at heel strike and crash pads in the heel to impede the pronation rate.